codingjoe/django-pictures/README.md

 If you have either Dramatiq or Celery installed, we will default to async image processing.
 You will need workers to listen to the `pictures` queue.
 You can override the queue name, via the `PICTURES["QUEUE_NAME"]` setting.

+You can also override the processor, via the `PICTURES["PROCESSOR"]` setting.
+The default processor is `pictures.tasks.process_picture`.
+It takes a single argument, the `PictureFileFile` instance.
+You can use this to override the processor, should you need to do some custom processing.

 ## Migrations